Li Xiongcai: Biography

 Li was born in Kengwei Village, part of Baitu Town in Gaoyao, Zhaoqing, Guangdong, in 1910.

 In 1926, Li began to study under Gao Jianfu, a co-founder of the Lingnan School of painting.
 Gao had met Li during a visit to Guangxi and, recognizing his talent, invited the younger man to become his pupil.
 He concurrently studied at the Chunshui Art Academy and the Guangzhou Liefeng Art School.
 Sources differ as to Li's time with Gao.
 According to the art historian Michael Sullivan, Li remained a student of Gao's until 1931, travelling to Japan the following year to further his studies at the Tokyo Academy of Fine Arts (now the Tokyo University of the Arts); this is supported by the Guangdong government's Local Chronicles Office.
 The historian Ralph Croizier, meanwhile, writes that Li stayed with Gao until 1933, at which time he left for Japan to study in Kyoto.
 One of his works, Xiaoxiang Rain at Night, won an award at a 1932 exhibition of Chinese art in Belgium.

 Li returned to China in the mid-1930s, taking a variety of teaching positions that included the Guangzhou Municipal Art College and the Provincial No. 7 Middle School.
 In 1943, he was living in Chongqing and teaching at the Chongqing National Fine Arts College.
 He later became a professor at the Guangzhou Academy of Fine Arts.
 He spent time as the vice-chairman of the Guangdong Province Art Society.

+In the early years of the People's Republic of China, Li painted construction landscapes (jianshe shanshui 建设山水), which celebrated the development of infrastructure like hydraulic engineering.

 During the Cultural Revolution, Li had little popularity, having rarely painted works with socialist themes.
 He did, however, incorporate elements of socialist realism.

 In 1979, Li travelled to North Korea and Japan.
 He visited the Philippines, Thailand, and Canada in 1983.
 Li held several administrative positions, including as a member of the Chinese Painting Research Institute and curator of the Lingnan School of Painting Memorial Hall.
 He spent time as a member of the National Committee of the Chinese People's Political Consultative Conference.

 The Li Xiongcai Art Museum was established in Gaoyao in March 1993.
 The following year, a touring exhibit of his works made stops in Gaoyao, Guangzhou, Hong Kong, Macau, and Beijing.
 Li was the first recipient of the China Fine Arts Golden Color Achievement Award, established by the China Federation of Literary and Art Circles, in 2001.
 Li died in Guangzhou later that year.